Skip to main content

 Bone Structure

-Bone structure refers to the physical composition and arrangement of bones in the body.
-Abnormalities in bone structure, such as deformities or irregularities, can lead to misalignments that affect how muscles attach and function.
-For instance, conditions like osteoporosis can weaken bones, altering their shape and stability, which in turn impacts muscle leverage and efficiency.
+Bone structure refers to the physical composition and arrangement of bones in the body, which includes their shape, density, and integrity.
+Abnormalities in bone structure, such as deformities or fractures, can lead to misalignment and altered biomechanics, impacting how muscles interact with the skeletal system.

 Recommended video: